top of page

 Amy's other writing has appeared in The New York Times, Slate, Coastal Living, O: The Oprah Magazine, Real Simple, Parents Magazine, Martha Stewart Living, Literary Hub, Catapult, The Millions, The Rumpus, Poets & Writers, The L Magazine, Opium, Five Chapters, and elsewhere, including five anthologies.
 In 2015, she worked with Anchor + Plume Press to publish a posthumously-discovered novella written by her grandmother, Frances Schutze, called The Little Bastard.
 Amy's short story "Some Fun" was a finalist for the Katherine Anne Porter Prize for Fiction and received an honorable mention for the CRAFT Short Fiction Prize; her story "The Rut" was a runner-up for the Joyland Magazine Open Borders Prize; and her story "2025" was a finalist for The Best Small Fictions 2016.

 Amy received a Promise Award from the Sustainable Arts Foundation, and has been awarded residencies at Byrdcliffe, SPACE on Ryder Farm, The Unruly Retreat, The Cabins, and the self-directed Artist Residency in Motherhood.
 She has also hosted and curated many literary events in New York City, including a reading series called Lit at Lark and an author talk series, Bookish, at the Brooklyn Public Library, and was formerly the New York fiction editor at Joyland Magazine.
-Most recently, Amy was senior manager of creator support at Medium, where she edited Human Parts and Creators Hub.
+For some years, Amy was senior manager of creator support at Medium, where she edited Human Parts and Creators Hub.
+Currently, she works 1:1 with writers as an editor and writing coach, teaches creative writing classes in Brooklyn and online, and co-runs Writing Co-Lab and the annual Red Clover Writing Retreat.

 Amy lives in Brooklyn with her daughter and son.